RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>32</sup> Let them exalt him also in the congregation of the people, and praise him in the assembly of the elders.
 <sup>33</sup> He turneth rivers into a wilderness, and the watersprings into dry ground;
 <sup>34</sup> A fruitful land into barrenness, for the wickedness of them that dwell therein.
-<sup>35</sup> He turneth the wilderness into a standing water, and dry ground into watersprings .
+<sup>35</sup> He turneth the wilderness into a standing water, and dry ground into watersprings.
 <sup>36</sup> And there he maketh the hungry to dwell, that they may prepare a city for habitation;
 <sup>37</sup> And sow the fields, and plant vineyards, which may yield fruits of increase.
 <sup>38</sup> He blesseth them also, so that they are multiplied greatly; and suffereth not their cattle to decrease.